scipy-conference/scipy_proceedings/papers/ryan_bunney/paper.rst

   environments, and objective functions; however, in the main systems that are used to deploy science workflows for major science projects, the same algorithms and heuristics are used.
-In order to develop and test new algorithms against the *de-facto* standards, we have developed SHADOW, a workflow-oriented scheduling algorithm framework.
-SHADOW has implementations of these *de-facto* scheduling heuristics, with the intention of continually updating the library with heuristics, metaheuristics, and mathematical optimisation approaches in the near future.
+In order to develop and test new algorithms against the de facto standards, we have developed SHADOW, a workflow-oriented scheduling algorithm framework.
+SHADOW has implementations of these common scheduling heuristics, with the intention of continually updating the library with heuristics, metaheuristics, and mathematical optimisation approaches in the near future.
 In addition to the algorithm implementations, there is also a number of workflow and environment generation